-- The Overall Survival (OS) in mCRPC patients treated with Radium-223 in the routine clinical setting. - The worst pain score and pain interference score over time as determined by patient responses on the "Brief pain inventory short form" (BPI-SF) questionnaire.
+- The OS in mCRPC patients treated with Radium-223 in the routine clinical setting. - The worst pain score and pain interference score over time as determined by patient responses on the BPI-SF questionnaire. - Bone fractures and bone associated events (e.g. osteoporosis), regardless of investigator assessment of causality, based on AEs.